mineo71/EFiD_project/README.md

 Usage:
 Add(download) the script, after isntalling it can be run with the desired keyboard shortcut.
+It is importany to allow running scripts in your "Shortcuts" app settings -> Advanced.

 Also it will appear Share Sheet, Service Menus, Finder.